voukatas/Commander/README.md

 Sessions:

-  sessions server arg
+  sessions server arg [port]
     Controls a session handler.
-    arg: can have the following values: 'start' or 'stop' sessions select arg
+    arg: can have the following values: 'start' , 'stop' 'status'
+    port: port is optional for the start arg and if it is not provided it defaults to 5555.
+This argument defines the port of the sessions server sessions select arg
     Select in which session to attach.
     arg: the index from the 'sessions list' result sessions close arg
-    Close a session.\n"
+    Close a session.
     arg: the index from the 'sessions list' result sessions list
-    Displays the availiable sessions
+    Displays the availiable sessions local-ls directory
+    Lists on your host the files on the selected directory download 'file'
+    Downloads the 'file' locally on the current directory upload 'file'
+    Uploads a file in the directory where the agent currently is

 ```